Skip to content

 Different panels in any given tab in the UI can be expanded or contracted as required, so you can see more or less detail in a particular panel.
 Click on the dividing line between any two panels and drag up/down or left/right, as required.
 Note that this change won't persist after you leave the Designer UI; it will always reopen with the default spacing.

-The Pipelines tab, on the left side of the UI, lists in a panel, every pipeline you have created on your current branch.
+The Pipelines panel, on the left side of the UI, lists every pipeline you have created on your current branch.
 Icons identify the type of pipeline: a blue O for orchestration, green T for transformation.
 Pipelines can be organized into folders within the panel.

 In this tab you can add, delete, or edit pipelines.
 Read Pipelines for a full description of how to manage pipelines and use them in data workflows.